svenpetersen1965/Project-overview/README.md

 * <a href="https://github.com/svenpetersen1965/C64-WiFi-Modem-User-Port">Wifi Modem for the user port</a> Rev. 0 - 2, also works with the VIC-20 and the PET (adapter required)
 * <a href="https://github.com/svenpetersen1965/Versa64cart-adapter_km20-z7">VersaCart/KM20 and Z7 case holder</a> 3D-printable adapter
 * <a href="https://github.com/svenpetersen1965/C64-Control-Port-Switch-Rapid-Fire-">Joystick Switch and Rapid Fire</a>Rev. 1
+* <a href="https://github.com/svenpetersen1965/C64-Promenade-Model-D">Promenade Model D</a> Rev. 0, a remake of the Jason-Ranheim EPROM programmer

 # C128 Projects
 * <a href="https://github.com/svenpetersen1965/C128-A-V-Adapter">C128 A/V-Adapter</a> Rev. 0,  an audio/video breakout board